risingwavelabs/risingwave-docs/docs/sql/system-catalogs/rw_catalog.md

 |---|---|
  rw_actors             | Contains the available actor IDs, their statuses, and the corresponding fragment IDs, and parallel unit IDs. |
  rw_connections        | Contains details about the connections available in the database, such as their IDs, names, owners, types, and more.|
- rw_columns            | Contains information about columns of all relations (except sources and sinks) in the database, including their names, positions, data types, and more.|
+ rw_columns            | Contains information about columns of all relations (except sources) in the database, including their names, positions, data types, and more.|
  rw_databases          | Contains information about the databases available in the database, such as the IDs, names, and owners.|
  rw_ddl_progress       | Contains the progress of running DDL statements.
 You can use this relation to view the progress of running DDL statements.
 For details, see [View statement progress](/manage/view-statement-progress.md).|
  rw_description        | Contains optional descriptions (comments) for each database object.
 Descriptions can be added with the [`COMMENT ON`](/sql/commands/sql-comment-on.md) command and viewed with `DESCRIBE` or `SHOW COLUMNS FROM` command.|